dabernado/kayak/src/vm/iris-ref.md

 START <-> END		  		: a <-> a
  * Denotes start/end of function; operationally equivalent to ID

-SEND <-> RECV				: (a * int) <-> 1
+SEND <-> RETR				: (int * a) <-> int
- * Sends a message to another process, or dequeues a message from the mailbox from that process with the sender's id
+ * SEND: Sends a message to another process
+ * RETR: Retracts a previously sent message, causing the other process to backtrack to the point of reception
  * The id could be a machine-defined function (negative values), another process, or an IPv6 address in integer form
  * All arrows are implemented via this instruction via operating on a product type, containing the name of the arrow and its input value

-SPAWN f [i] <-> RETURN f [i]	: a <-> int
+RECV <-> RETN				: int <-> (int * a)
- * Spawns a new process returning its process id, or waits for it to terminate returning its data *
- * f = function to run in spawned process
- * [i] = capabilities from current process capability store to be granted to the new process
+ * RECV: Dequeues a message from the process' mailbox that was send by the process with id of int
+ * RETN: Returns a received message to the original sender
 ```

 ### Type Restrictions
 - Functions cannot be defined with negative types as input/output types

 ### Processes
-- Each process contains:
+- Each process object contains:
 	- The data structure it operates on
 	- An AST value containing the code it executes
-	- an object-capability store which provides fine-grained access control for the process
 	- The process id from which it was spawned
 - A process cannot kill another process which it did not spawn
+- All capabilities are contained within the process' local data structure

 ## Instruction Encoding
 ```